 Priority #2 - Negative Impact on Adjacent Properties / Neighbourhood

 Investigation and enforcement is initiated due to a valid complaint from a Town of Ladysmith resident living in proximity to the address of the complaint.
 The first step will be seeking voluntary compliance.

 Priority emphasis is to be placed on parking at fire hydrants, parking in a space designated for persons with disabilities without appropriate authorization, parking in a bus stop, parking over-time in a 15-minute space, parking in a loading zone, parking over-time in a timed space.
 On-street parking will be monitored proactively by the Bylaw Compliance Officer.

 In general terms, we try to resolve most situations within one month of receipt of the complaint.
 The actual time required will vary depending on the nature and circumstances of the complaint.
 The number of complaints received, co-operation of the property owner or person found in violation of a bylaw, the specifics of the bylaw contravention and the process required to gain compliance will all affect the length of an investigation and resolution.

 Bylaw enforcement may take many courses and can be costly to the person who is not in compliance.
 In the case of ongoing complaint issues that are determined to be a nuisance under the Town’s bylaws, the costs for fixing the infraction may be charged against the property owner and eventually collected as taxes.
 Each complaint is different and the enforcement proceedings are determined based on the individual case.

 Sometimes we get complaints about matters that are not regulated by the Town.
 They may be a civil matter between property owners or a minor non-enforceable infraction.
-Examples could include trees overgrowing property lines and fence disputes.
+Examples could include trees overgrowing property lines, fence disputes or private building schemes.
 In these situations, you are encouraged to work with your neighbour to resolve the situation.

 Things to Think About When Making a Complaint